Kursk State Medical University (KSMU)

 Step-by-Step Admission Process

-- Application Submission: Submit Class 10 and 12 marksheets, NEET scorecard, and passport copy to KSMU's admissions office via MBBSDirect.com.
+- Application Submission: Submit Class 10 and 12 marksheets, NEET scorecard, and passport copy to KSMU via MBBSDirect.com.

-- University Review & Invitation Letter: KSMU reviews the application and issues an official invitation letter on university letterhead.
-This document is required for the Russian student visa application.
+- Invitation Letter: KSMU reviews the application and issues an official invitation letter required for the Russian student visa.

-- First-Year Fee Payment: Pay the Year 1 fees (USD 6,550 total) to KSMU's official account.
-Retain all payment receipts.
+- Year 1 Fee Payment: Pay USD 6,980 to KSMU's official account and retain all payment receipts.

-- Student Visa Application: Apply at the Russian Embassy / VFS in India with the invitation letter, academic documents, medical certificate, and passport.
+- Student Visa Application: Apply at the Russian Embassy / VFS in India with the invitation letter and required documents.
 Processing typically takes 3–6 weeks.

 - Travel & Arrival: KSMU assists with airport coordination and initial university registration.
-Classes begin in September/October.
+Classes begin September/October.

 Documents Required